 If you understand the client’s expectations and clearly define the product you will provide, there will be fewer conversations about bills.
 That’s because you will have established an appropriate value for legal services that the client already agrees with.
 It’s a revolutionary idea.

-After working in Big Law for many years, Antigone Peyton discovered her inner entrepreneur and founded Cloudigy Law, an intellectual property and technology law firm in “the cloud.”
-Now she muses about positive disruption in the legal services marketplace.
+Antigone Peyton leads the Intellectual Property and Technology Law practice at Protorae Law.
+Previously she founded Cloudigy Law, a boutique intellectual property firm.
 Antigone’s an unabashed technophile and blogs about IP, elawyering, emerging tech and e-discovery issues on the Decoding IP blog.
 Before law, she worked as a scientist, conducting clinical and pre-clinical studies at a large medical institution.
 Antigone tweets at @antigonepeyton.